ember-learn/ember-blog/content/ember-4-6-released.md

 While it is recommended to keep Ember CLI versions in sync with Ember and Ember Data, this is not required.
 After updating ember-cli, you can keep your current version(s) of Ember or Ember Data by editing `package.json` to revert the changes to the lines containing `ember-source` and `ember-data`.

-### Changes in Ember CLI VER
+### Changes in Ember CLI 4.6

 #### Bug Fixes

-Ember CLI VER introduced 0 bug fixes.
+Ember CLI 4.6 introduced 0 bug fixes.

 #### Features

-Ember CLI VER introduced 0 features.
+Ember CLI 4.6 introduced 0 features.

 #### Deprecations

-Ember CLI VER introduced 0 deprecations.
+Ember CLI 4.6 introduced 0 deprecations.

-For more details on the changes in Ember CLI VER and detailed upgrade instructions, please review the [Ember CLI VER.0 release page](https://github.com/ember-cli/ember-cli/releases/tag/vVER.0).
+For more details on the changes in Ember CLI 4.6 and detailed upgrade instructions, please review the [Ember CLI 4.6.0 release page](https://github.com/ember-cli/ember-cli/releases/tag/v4.6.0).

 ## Thank You!